Airport Shuttles

 If you’re looking to travel by bus, expect fares to vary depending on the specific route and operator you choose:

-• Dade-Monroe Express (route 301): The ride from Florida City to Marathon costs just $1.85.
-To get to Florida City from Miami International, you’ll need to take a train followed by a local bus, which will add another couple of dollars to your total fare (typically $2–$3 each for the train and bus).
+• Dade-Monroe (route 301): The ride from Florida City to Marathon costs just $1.85.
+To get to Florida City from Miami International Airport, you’ll need to take a train followed by a local bus, which will add another couple of dollars to your total fare (typically $2–$3 each for the train and bus).
 All told, you can make the journey for roughly $6–$8.

-• Greyhound: Traveling direct from Miami International to Marathon, the price will range from about $18 for a basic ticket up to around $52 if you choose a more flexible fare.
+• Greyhound: Traveling direct from Miami International Airport to Marathon, the price ranges from about $18 for a basic ticket to around $52 for a more flexible fare.
 Expect the trip to be closer to the higher end of that spectrum during peak times.

 How far is Miami from Marathon?